scott-good/portfolio/README.md

 Why does that matter?

 Because it's not enough just to build a great product, or provide a wonderful service.
-It also matters how you introduce that producct or service to potential customers, influencers, partners, and others.
+It also matters how you introduce that product or service to potential customers, influencers, partners, and others.

 When your momma said "first impressions matter," she wasn't just talking about combing your hair and wearing a clean shirt.
 The presentations we give, the advertising materials we produce, and the actual look, feel, and ease of use of the products we offer have as much to do with building acceptance as any actual features and functions.